rcland12/holly-stream/README.md

 ```

 ## (optional) Train a custom YOLOv5 model
-This repository comes supplied with the default YOLOv5 small model, trained on 80 [classes](#change-the-default-class-predictor).
+This repository comes supplied with the default YOLOv5 medium model, trained on 80 [classes](#change-the-default-class-predictor).
 It is already in TensorRT format (`model.plan`) optimzed to run on Jetson Nano architecture.
-However, you can train your own custom mode using the [YOLOv5 repo](https://github.com/ultralytics/yolov5).
+However, you can train your own custom model using the [YOLOv5 repo](https://github.com/ultralytics/yolov5).
 Follow these steps if you want to train a model from scratch.
 It is highly recommended to use a CUDA-enabled machine for training.
 If you already have a trained model in PyTorch format (`.pt`) skip to step 4.

 1. Gather data.
 Collect images of the object(s) you want to detect.
 I created a script at `app/collect_data.py` to make this process easier.